Introduction

 Add IP Addresses of Cassandra Nodes

-Another thing that you must add to the cassandra.yaml if you are running a cluster is the IP address of every node.
+Another thing to add to the cassandra.yaml, if you are running a cluster, is the IP address of every node.

-Open the configuration file and under the seed _provider section, find the seeds entry:
+Open the configuration file, and under the seed_provider

 Add the IP address of every node in your cluster.
-Divide the entries by using a comma after every address.
+Divide the entries with a comma after every IP address.

 The Cassandra software package comes with its command-line tool (CLI).
-This tool uses Cassandra Query Language (CQL) for communication.
+The tool uses Cassandra Query Language (CQL) for communication.

 To start a new shell, open the terminal and type: